jeffshrager/Cognitive-Games/README.md

 expectation, games allow us to engage with cognitive processes in a natural and dynamic way.

-The activities in this book are more than entertaining diversions;
-they’re thought experiments in disguise.
+These activities are more than entertaining diversions; they’re thought experiments in disguise.
 Each one highlights specific aspects of human cognition, from how we perceive patterns and manage attention to how we combine concepts and handle uncertainty.
-And because they’re built around interaction, these games are ideal for group settings like classrooms, workshops, or even casual gatherings.
+And because they’re built around interaction, they're ideal for group settings like classrooms, workshops, or even casual gatherings.

 # What You’ll Find in this Repo